-How to Choose the Best Mac for Graphic Design
+What Is the Best Mac for Graphic Design?

-Macs have been preferred by the world’s designers for years, mainly due to the superb colour accuracy and image quality that come with Apple’s high-end Retina displays.
-Furthermore, the new features that are introduced with each release, such as the Magic Keyboard and Touch Bar, improve user experience, making it easier and more comfortable to design on Macs.
+Macs have been preferred by the world’s leading designers for years, mainly due to the superb colour accuracy and image quality that come with Apple’s high-end Retina displays.
+Furthermore, the new features that the company introduces with each release, such as the Magic Keyboard and Touch Bar, improve user experience, making it easier and more comfortable to design on Macs.

 Professional applications for designers are focused on interface design, illustration, and 3D.
-All of them are hungry for RAM, so consider options with at least 8GB of RAM.
-If you’re not sure how much RAM you’ll need for future projects, consider models that can be upgraded (the latest generations of MacBook Pro, the majority of iMacs, and Mac mini).
+All of them are RAM-hungry, so look for devices with at least 8GB of RAM.
+If you’re not sure how much memory you’ll need for future projects, consider models that can be upgraded (the latest generations of MacBook Pro, the majority of iMacs, and Mac mini).
 Otherwise, always opt for the highest amount of RAM possible—you can purchase it in-store when buying your Mac.

 MacBook Pro for graphic design